yang-shuting/learngit/readme.txt

 Git is free software distributed under the GPL.
 Git has a mutable index called stage.
 Git tracks changes.

-This is a file with learn git.
+Git is easy and simple.